hally9k/redux-graphql-subscriptions/README.md

 This repo leverages [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) which is the awesome work of the Apollo guys [over here](https://github.com/apollographql) and is intended to be coupled with a backend server that also uses subscriptions-transport-ws.

+This is totally work in progress so all comment, critique help welcomed!

 ## Getting Started

 - Import the package `npm install --save redux-graphql-subscriptions`